AMC ManagementAMC Management Software India

 Workflow fit

-Ask the vendor to create one real contract from your business.
-Then ask them to schedule visits, assign a technician, close a visit, raise or update the invoice status, and show the renewal reminder.
+Workflow fit is the most important AMC software test.
+Ask the vendor to create one real contract from your business, then schedule visits, assign a technician, close a visit, raise or update the invoice status, and show the renewal reminder.
 If they cannot show that full loop, the software may not fit your operations.
+Contract storage alone is not enough if the platform cannot run field execution and follow-up.

 India-fit communication